Nonlinear thermodynamic computing out of equilibrium

-In more detail, we introduce a thermodynamic neuron, a fluctuating classical degree of freedom placed in contact with a heat bath and confined by a quartic potential~\footnote{In general, the confining potential need not be exactly quartic, but it must be higher-order than quadratic and thermodynamically stable.}.
+In this supplement we describe the design and training of the nonlinear thermodynamic computer presented in the main text.
+The core of the design is a thermodynamic neuron, a fluctuating classical degree of freedom placed in contact with a heat bath and confined by a quartic potential~\footnote{In general, the confining potential need not be exactly quartic, but it must be higher-order than quadratic and thermodynamically stable.}.
 The equilibrium average of the neuron activation is a nonlinear function of the signal input to it, meaning that a network built from interacting thermodynamic neurons can function as a universal approximator\c{cybenko1989approximation,hornik1989multilayer}.
-Within a digital simulation of a thermodynamic computer we construct networks of such neurons using the bilinear interactions characteristic of existing thermodynamic computers\c{aifer2024thermodynamic,melanson2023thermodynamic}.
+Within a digital simulation of a thermodynamic computer we construct networks of such neurons using the bilinear interactions characteristic of existing thermodynamic computers\c{aifer2024thermodynamic,melanson2025thermodynamic}.
 We train these computers by genetic algorithm to perform nonlinear computations -- expressing a nonlinear function and classifying MNIST -- at specified times.
-Thermodynamic computers of this nature could be considered to be thermodynamic neural networks, or thermoneural networks.
+Thermodynamic computers of this nature could be considered to be thermodynamic neural networks, or ``thermoneural networks''.

 This results of this paper expand the field of thermodynamic computing beyond linear algebra and thermodynamic equilibrium, enabling fully nonlinear computations, comparable to those performed by conventional neural networks, at specified observation times.
 The design and training of the computer are done by `digital twin', applying a genetic algorithm to a simulation model of the thermodynamic computer realized on a classical digital computer.
-The elements of the present design have been implemented in hardware\c{aifer2024thermodynamic,melanson2023thermodynamic}, with the exception of the quartic neuron potential.
+The elements of the present design have been implemented in hardware\c{aifer2024thermodynamic,melanson2025thermodynamic}, with the exception of the quartic neuron potential.
 If the latter can be engineered -- perhaps by using nonlinear inductors or capacitors to induce quartic self-interactions within RLC circuits, or using the nonlinear inductance provided by Josephson junctions\c{ray2023gigahertz} -- then the resulting nonlinear computer can be programmed, e.g. by genetic algorithm.